Normalized Range Voting Broadly Resists Control: Control

 \subsection{Control by Partition of Candidates}

-\begin{description} \item[Given] An election $E=(C,V)$ and a distinguished candidates $w \in C$ \item[Question (Constructive)] Is there a partition $C_1, C_2$ of $C$ such that $w$ is the final winner of the election $(D \cup C_2, V)$, where $D$ is the set of candidates surviving the initial subelection $(C_1, V)$?
+\begin{description} \item[Given] An election $E=(C,V)$ and a distinguished candidate $w \in C$. \item[Question (Constructive)] Is there a partition $C_1, C_2$ of $C$ such that $w$ is a unique final winner of the election $(D \cup C_2, V)$, where $D$ is the set of candidates surviving the initial subelection $(C_1, V)$?

-\item[Question (Destructive)] Is there a partition $C_1, C_2$ of $C$ such that $w$ is not the final winner of the election $(D \cup C_2, V)$, where $D$ is the set of candidates surviving the subelection $(C_1, V)$? \end{description}
+\item[Question (Destructive)] Is there a partition $C_1, C_2$ of $C$ such that $w$ is not a unique final winner of the election $(D \cup C_2, V)$, where $D$ is the set of candidates surviving the subelection $(C_1, V)$? \end{description}